-Prosecutor: 2 Buffalo police charged with assault in shoving
+Prosecutors: 2 Buffalo police officers charged with assault

 BUFFALO, N.Y.
-(AP) - Two Buffalo police officers were charged with assault Saturday, prosecutors said, after a video showed them shoving a 75-year-old protester in recent demonstrations over the death of George Floyd in Minnesota.
+(AP) - Two Buffalo police officers were charged with assault Saturday, prosecutors said, after a video showed them shoving a protester in recent demonstrations over the death of George Floyd in Minnesota.

-Robert McCabe and Aaron Torgalski, who surrendered Saturday morning, pleaded not guilty to second-degree assault.
+Both pleaded not guilty to second-degree assault.
 They were released without bail.

-At a news conference Saturday, District Attorney John Flynn said the officers “crossed a line.”

 The officers had been suspended without pay Friday after a TV crew captured the confrontation the night before near the end of protests.